eduuh/blog/content/en/posts/installingNode.md

 pinned: true
 ---

-As with any Programming language, platform, or tool, the first step to using it is getting it installed.
-Many of them typically comes with a speedy way to upgrade when a new version is available.
+As with any __Programming language, platform, or tool__, **the first step to using it is getting it installed.** Many of them typically comes with a speedy way to upgrade when a new version is available.

 By default, there's not a way to upgrade the version of __Node.js__ you've got from within Node.js itself.
-That said, there's a fantastic tool for the community called nvim that allows you to manage the version of Node.js that you've got installed locally.
+That said, there's a __fantastic tool for the community called [nvm]() that allows you to manage the version of Node.js that you've got installed locally__.

-One awesome aspect of __nvm__ is that it manages the versions of Nod.js, it doesn't just upgrade them.
-This means you cna have the latest version of Node.js, te latest version of all the LTS release lines, and any number of other verisons you want to use or test as well.
+One awesome aspect of __nvm__ is that it manages the versions of Node.js, it doesn't just upgrade them.
+This means you can have:

+{{<boxmd>}}
+**1. The latest version of Node.js
+2. The latest version of all the LTS release ,
+3. And any number of other versions you want to use or test as well.**
+{{</boxmd>}}

-In this quick tutorial, we'll take a look at how to install nvm, and the how to start using it as your version manager form Node.js.
+In this quick post, **we'll take a look at how to install nvm**, and the **how to start using it as your version manager for Node.js**.
 Once we've completed the tutorial, you'll be ready to take the next step with Node.js.

-This guide covers installing nvim on linux.
+This guide covers installing **nvm on linux**.
+Note that nvm is a bash script ,it work on linux installations.Enought is said, so lets gets to it.

-###  Installing Nvm and then Node.
+####  Installing Nvm and then Node.

 Here's the abbreviated guide, highlighting the major steps:

 {{<boxmd>}}
 **1. Download the nvim install script via curl:**

+When you look at the link below.
+You will notice there is a version number (v0.33.0).
+Please, I don't want you to install outdated version of nvm, in regards to when you are reading this.
+Check the up to date script form [github]()
 ```bash
  curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash
 ```